maurizioorani/Pdf-AI-Utility/Readme.md

 - 🔍 **Dynamic Ollama Model Listing**: Automatically fetch and display available LLM models from the Ollama API.
 - 🔐 **Enhanced PDF Permissions**: Offer more fine-grained control over document permissions when applying password protection (e.g., allow/disallow commenting, form filling).
 - ✨ **Improved Docker Image**: Further optimize the application's Docker image for size and startup speed.
+- 🚀 **Advanced RAG Features**: Expand LangChain4j integration with more sophisticated document analysis and multi-modal capabilities.
+- 📊 **Knowledge Analytics**: Add analytics and insights about document knowledge bases and query patterns.

+### ✅ **Recently Completed**
+- **🧠 LangChain4j Integration**: Complete migration from Spring AI to LangChain4j framework (✅ COMPLETED)
+- **📚 Advanced RAG Capabilities**: Semantic search, vector embeddings, and intelligent document processing (✅ COMPLETED)
+- **🔧 Custom Similarity Engine**: Database-based cosine similarity calculations for improved performance (✅ COMPLETED)

 ---

 ## 🙌 Credits & License

 -   **Author**: Maurizio Orani
--   **Inspiration & Core Libraries**: This project builds upon the robust capabilities of the Spring Framework, Apache PDFBox, OpenHTMLToPDF, CommonMark, Tess4J, and Spring AI with Ollama.
+-   **Inspiration & Core Libraries**: This project builds upon the robust capabilities of the Spring Framework, Apache PDFBox, OpenHTMLToPDF, CommonMark, Tess4J, and **LangChain4j** for advanced AI document processing.
+-   **AI Framework**: Powered by **LangChain4j** for state-of-the-art document processing, vector embeddings, and RAG capabilities.
+-   **LLM Integration**: Local AI capabilities provided by **Ollama** for enhanced OCR correction and knowledge extraction.
 -   **License**: This project is intended for personal use and learning.
 Please review individual library licenses if you plan to use components in other contexts.

 ---

+**🎉 LangChain4j Integration Complete!** This application now features enterprise-grade RAG capabilities for advanced document intelligence and knowledge extraction.

-Enjoy managing and manipulating your PDFs with ease! 🚀
+Enjoy managing and manipulating your PDFs with cutting-edge AI assistance! 🚀